slinares03/sdai-ic-d4-2-class-selectors/README.md

 ## ToDo list ✅

+💡 **Reminder:** If you get stuck or need help troubleshooting, don't hesitate to ask your AI assistant for help. 💡

 1. [ ] **Task 1:** Open `index.html` and `styles.css` in your code editor.
 2. [ ] **Task 2:** Review the existing HTML and CSS code.
 3. [ ] **Task 3:** Define a class selector for the address section in `styles.css`: